 When you consider that our stay included airport transfers to and from the resorts, all meals, all alcohol, accommodations and a myriad of activities including scuba diving, the price really is comparable to what you would pay for all of that if you paid for it individually.
 Just for comparison, some of the expenses we had while staying at other resorts while island hopping around the Abacos in The Bahamas included:

 - Taxi from Marsh Harbour Airport to Bahama Beach Club (each way) $85

 - Taxi from Nassau Lynden Pindling International Airport to Paradise Island (each way) $40

 - Dinner for 2 at Angler’s Restaurant $110

 - Lunch for 2 at Captain Jack’s Hope Town $40

 - Drinks at various beach bars (per drink) $8.25

 - Lunch for 2 at Bahama Beach Club $32

 Shop This Post

 Our stay at Sandals Royal Bahamian was provided by Sandals Resorts in order to bring you this story.
 We also received a complimentary spa treatment at the Red Lane Spa and a media rate at Sandals Emerald Bay.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel are entirely our own.
 This article contains affiliate links.
-When you book a Sandals or Beaches holiday or shop Amazon through our partner sites, we receive a small commission at no additional cost to you.
+When you book a Sandals or Beaches holiday, a Viator tour or shop Amazon through our partner sites, we receive a small commission at no additional cost to you.